-However, these individual places and vessels only represent a small part of the maritime fabric that underlies the entire region proposed for designation.
-Western Washington's tribal museums, maritime-focused heritage organizations, waterfront historic areas, state parks, and active working waterfronts combine to offer an immersive experience of maritime culture from the time of earliest Native American cultures in the region to contemporary commercial and recreational maritime life.
+Island National Historical Park, or the many others described elsewhere in the Feasibility Study, tell the story of a different era or aspect of Washington's maritime heritage that is tribal museums, maritime-focused heritage organizations, waterfront historic areas, state parks, and active working waterfronts combine to offer an immersive experience of maritime culture from the time of earliest Native American cultures in the region to contemporary commercial and recreational maritime life.
 No other region in the United States includes the number and diversity of Native American tribes who have continuously relied on maritime resources for millennia.
 The Pacific Northwest's story of European and American maritime exploration and territorial expansion offers unique insights into the growth and definition of our nation.